a-nikolaev/jump/README.md

 ## Status

   - Practically no error reporting.
-  - No documentation about the functional jump control structure.
+  - No documentation about this control flow mechanism.

 ## References